Step 4: Full View

 Should Engineer K formally document the unmitigated risk in writing and evaluate escalation, or defer entirely to the City Council's decision and proceed with implementation without further written action?

-Document Risk Formally And Evaluate Escalation Board's choice Formally document the unmitigated disproportionate flood risk in writing to the City, advise in writing that the approved design may not equitably protect all members of the public, and evaluate whether the risk magnitude triggers the duty to escalate beyond the client under I.1 and III.1.f.
+O1 Formally document the unmitigated disproportionate flood risk in writing to the City, advise in writing that the approved design may not equitably protect all members of the public, and evaluate whether the risk magnitude triggers the duty to escalate beyond the client under I.1 and III.1.f.
+Board's choice

 The faithful agent obligation (I.4) and post-decision deference principle require Engineer K to execute the City's approved decision without continued self-interested advocacy.
 However, the paramount duty to hold public safety, health, and welfare (I.1) supersedes the faithful agent role when those interests conflict, and is not discharged by a single disclosure event.
 The non-discrimination principle (III.1.f) operates as an independent, categorical post-approval obligation requiring Engineer K not to become an instrument of foreseeable disproportionate harm to a vulnerable population.
 The project success notification duty (III.1.b) independently requires Engineer K to advise the City in writing when the approved design will not be successful in equitably protecting all members of the public.